MicrosoftDocs/learn/learn-pr/language/rust-introduction/includes/3-rust-features.md

 - The Rust language requires explicit declarations for types and definitions for actions.
 The requirements are more rigorous than C++, and can involve significant more time and effort to implement.
 - The Rust compiler is known to be slower than other popular languages like C++ and C. The built programs also tend to be larger and less efficient.
 - Rust is a newer language.
 The libraries and third-party code aren't as mature as common functionality for other popular languages.
-- Rust is known to leak memory, and the code can't rely on standard garbage collection.
+- Rust is known to leak memory, and compiled code can't rely on standard garbage collection.

 ### Check your knowledge